-Admissions Test Date Saturday 18 November 2023
+Admissions Test Date Saturday 16 November 2024

 Appeal arrangements Unsuccessful applicants will have the right to appeal against the decision to an Independent Admissions Appeals Panel established under the School Standards and Framework Act 1998.
 Independent appeals for this school are arranged by school staff, please telephone the school for an appeals form.
-Saint Gabriel's College Saint Gabriel's College Langton Road, London SW9 6UL Principal Mr Nick Butler MBA Telephone 020 7793 3901 Email admissions@saintgabrielscollege.org Website saintgabrielscollege.org DfE code 208 4509 School's status Voluntary Aided 11-16 College Year 7 Intake 2022/23 120 (mixed) Wheelchair accessible?

 We are a small, friendly, coeducational Church of England secondary school, open to all faiths and none.
 We are committed to the highest standards of learning within a strong culture of pastoral care.
-Our students love being at school, because we know them as individuals and we do everything possible to help them be happy and successful.
-"The principal, the senior leadership team and governors have created a culture of aspiration in a warm. caring and inclusive school.
-As a result, pupils make good progress" Ofsted 2018 Five years ago we moved into our new state of the art building on Langton Road SW9 6UL.
+Our students love being at school, because we know them as individuals and we do everything possible to help them be happy and successful. " This is a caring school with an inclusive ethos.
+Leaders have created a strong community feel.
+Pupils spoken to said, 'this school is very welcoming and open'and 'it feels like family'."
+Ofsted 2024 Six years ago we moved into our new state of the art building on Langton Road SW9 6UL.
 We now have wonderful learning facilities including a competition size gym and basketball court.
-"The outstanding provision for pupils' personal development and welfare ensures that pupils are treated as individuals and become well-rounded young adults" Ofsted 2018
+"The school creates a culture of aspiration, with a broad curriculum that opens pupils'eyes to the world around them.
+Staff want pupils to do well" Ofsted 2018